 - Publication standard

-- We have a common policy, across all editors, as applying the same standards as a top-three finance journal.
+- We have a policy, common across all editors, of applying the same standards as a top-three finance journal.
 The following text (or a variant thereof) is included in the invitation letter to referees: “Please apply a similar standard to what you would apply to the top-three finance journals.
 Because we receive a very large number of manuscripts, we are interested in publishing only papers that make a substantial contribution to knowledge that is of interest to a general finance audience.
 Competent useful extensions and qualifications of previous work, or analyses of narrower questions, are best left to specialized journals.”

-- Thus, please only recommend revision if you believe the paper meets a top-three standard
+- Thus, please only recommend revision if you believe the paper meets a top-three standard.

 - Author primacy